keithmmitchell/ticket-lifecycle/README.md

 ![image](https://github.com/keithmmitchell/ticket-lifecycle/assets/174253055/7a33852e-9274-42ab-be99-a85bab0e187b)

-Clicking on closed lets us see it there.
+Clicking on Closed lets us see it there.

 <br />